Kawau Island Project

 The Kawau Island restoration project marks a key milestone on this region’s predator free journey.

-With your support, Kawau Island can become the largest predator-free , inhibited island in New Zealand.
+With your support, Kawau Island can become the largest predator-free , inhabited island in New Zealand.

 2,058